abilian/nua/doc/src/dev/nua-config.md

 #### `git-url`

 - **Optional**
-- String containing a valid URL
+- String containing a valid URL.
-- If code source is in a git repository, URL of the repository
+- If code source is in a git repository, URL of the repository.
 - Example `git-url = "https://github.com/jech/galene.git"`

 #### `git-branch`